sergyDwhiz/URL-Shortener/docs/Contributing.md

 Use [Markdown](https://daringfireball.net/projects/markdown/) for documentation.

-## Thank You!

-Your contributions to open source, large or small, make great projects like this possible.
-Thank you for taking the time to contribute.

 ### Bonus:
 If you're new to Open Source, consider the following:
 GitHub Copilot: Sure, here are some resources that can help newcomers to open source: